songhany/cs554/CS554_Final_Project_2021Fall/README.md

 Group Name: Fall2021WEB Team

 Project​​ Description
-The project is for people sharing their recipe and finding local restaurants, which help people become better cooks in the future.
-People can upload their recipe and make todo list for
+The project is for people to make and find tasty foods' receipe.
+Users can see other users’ sharing information on this platform.
+Users can find and upload their recipe as well as use a task tracker to plan buying different ingredients.

 Group members: